 We take pride in employing a well-trained staff of the highest quality.
-All cabin counselors on our staff are current university students with a background working with children.
+All our cabin counselors are current university students with a background working with children.
 Applicants go through a rigorous hiring process including multiple interviews, a background check and drug testing.
 Additionally, many cabin counselors were AstroCampers themselves!

 Counselors must have completed a year of college and complete an 8-day training program prior to any campers arriving at camp.
-They are trained in team-building, group-leading, child development, safety, and being sensitive to individual campers needs and life experiences.
-Camp logistics and the camp program are also taught and counselors participate in a number of role-playing activities to prepare for situations that could arise during the summer.
+They are trained in team-building, group-leading, child development, safety and being sensitive to individual campers needs and life experiences.
+Camp logistics and the camp program are also taught.
+Counselors participate in a number of role-playing activities to prepare for situations that could arise during the summer.

-These criminal history records are reviewed by the AstroCamps’ HR Director prior to the employee beginning work and must conform to Guided Discoveries’ hiring thresholds.
+These criminal history records are reviewed by AstroCamp’s HR Director prior to the employee beginning work and must conform to Guided Discoveries’ hiring thresholds.

 Summer Camp Counselors